ZakirG/open-daw/README.md

 You may be prompted to install additional packages.
 Once the app is running, navigate to http://localhost:3000/ in your browser.

-##### Upcoming features in release 1.0:
+##### Upcoming features for release 1.0:
-- allow for user-uploaded sounds for sequencing
+- a dynamic grid to allow sequencing with eighth, 16th, and 32nd notes
-- finer control over time-divisions
 - sequence export to wav
+- UI updates and visual improvements for iPhone 5 (320px)

 ##### Feature goals for v2.0:
 - a midi-compatible piano roll